iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 Note that if you mix codon, DNA and protein data, the branch lengths are then the number of character substitutions per site, where character is either nucleotide or amino-acid.

-What is the purpose of the composition test?
+What is the purpose of composition test?
 --------------------------------------------

 At the beginning of each run, IQ-TREE performs a composition chi-square test for every sequence in the alignment.
 The purpose is to test for homogeneity of character composition (e.g., nucleotide for DNA, amino-acid for protein sequences).
 A sequence is denoted `failed` if its character composition significantly deviates from the average composition of the alignment.